Financial Review: Southern Missouri Bancorp (SMBC) & Its Peers

 Southern Missouri Bancorp’s rivals have higher revenue, but lower earnings than Southern Missouri Bancorp.
 Southern Missouri Bancorp is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of current recommendations and price targets for Southern Missouri Bancorp and its rivals, as reported by MarketBeat.
+This is a breakdown of recent recommendations for Southern Missouri Bancorp and its rivals, as reported by MarketBeat.com.

 |Sell Ratings